 3. As tempting as it might be, do not rub the powder coating excessively, especially metallic finishes.
 Damage may not be visible immediately and may take up to twelve months to appear.

 4. Keep sunscreens away from the powder coating.
 Some sunscreens can adversely affect painted finishes.
 If your powder coated frame is to be exposed to plaster, mortar or paint, ensure the frame is masked.
 It is easier to prevent accidents than try to correct them.
-Should your joinery receive mortar or paint splashes, see that these are removed before they dry.
-Remove paint or sealant splashes with a mild.

 To comply with the warranty requirements and to extend the life of the curtain a simple maintenance programme should be implemented every six months.
 In marine, industrial and geothermal areas cleaning should be done every four months.